MiteshPuthran/Image-Caption-Generator/README.md

 ![](images/lstmmodel.PNG?raw=true)
 <br>

-These captions are comapred to the actual captions and evaluated using [BLEU](https://machinelearningmastery.com/calculate-bleu-score-for-text-python) scores as the evaluation metrics.
+These generated captions are compared to the actual captions from the dataset and evaluated using [BLEU](https://machinelearningmastery.com/calculate-bleu-score-for-text-python) scores as the evaluation metrics.
 A score closer to 1 indicates that the predicted and actual captions are very similar.
 As the scores are calculated for the whole test data, we get a mean value which contain good and not so good captions.
 Some of the examples can be seen below

 ![](images/lstmmodel.PNG?raw=true)
 <br>